Nephas/runner-rl/README.md

 # runner-rl
 Game Prototype: a cyberpunk roguelike of stealth, hacking and evil megacorps

-At the moment there is:
+At the moment there is mostly a 'physics engine':

 A level generator:
 It produces levels as abstract tree of rooms at different tiers.
 The player starts on